microsoft/aici/controllers/derivre/README.md

 ## TODO

 - [ ] look-aheads, locations
-- [ ] simplification of Byte/ByteSet in And/Or
+- [x] simplification of Byte/ByteSet in Or
 - [ ] place limit on number of states
 - [ ] alphabet size == 0 => invalid state loop